 Quality Dairy is in Our Lineage

 We’re proud to partner with a select group of independent family farms across beautiful Northern California.
-Some of our family farmers who have been in the dairy business for up to six generations!
+Some of our family farmers have been in the dairy business for up to six generations!

 We live where we work.

 The families we partner with are heartfelt, values-based, and are downright hard workers.
 They’ve been stewards and residents of the land that is undeniably home to some of the best dairy in the country.
 They’re proud to share their families’ livelihood with you and your family.

 Integrity—the Core of our family farms.

 Our collection of family farms have always held themselves to a higher standard than the rest of the industry.
 All of our family farms are selected to partner with us because they adhere to the Clover Promise of Excellence.

 Sonoma County has always been known as wine country.
 It also happens to be one of the best place on earth to be a cow.
 It’s where all the elements come together: the temperate, breezy coastal climate, the nutrient rich terroir, happy and healthy cows, and most importantly, the dedicated people who’ve been leading the way in dairy for generations.
 Welcome to milk country.

 FAMILY FARMS ARE AT THE HEART OF CLOVER.

 Click the cows to meet our family farms.Family Farms

 Santa RosaLocated in Santa Rosa, this fifth-generation dairy farm joined Clover in 2013.
 The combination of Mediterranean climate and gently rolling pastures provide a prime locale for their cows to graze freely.